Sherlock documentation#

 Office hours are a good place for more generalized questions about Sherlock, Slurm, Linux usage, data storage, queue structures/scheduling, job optimization and general capabilities of Sherlock.
 It's also useful for more technically nuanced questions that may not be easily answered with our ticketing system.
 In office hours some problems can indeed be solved quickly or progress can be made so that you can then work self-sufficiently towards a solution on your own.

-Office hours times
+Office hours are online

 You'll need a full-service SUNet ID (basically, a @stanford.edu email address) in order to authenticate and join Office Hours via Zoom.
 If you do not have a full service account, please contact us at srcc-support@stanford.edu.